Te Rūnanga o Waihao Whānau

 5. Provide independent and objective reporting on all aspects of rūnanga grants

-Ian Brunton (Chairperson), Jennifer Thomas and Lesley Te Maiharoa Sykes.
+Jennifer Thomas (Chairperson), Jo McLean and Lesley Te Maiharoa-Sykes.

 To plan and direct hapū education development and relationships with education settings.
 This objective will be met by achieving the following goals: